 - Homemade Flour Tortillas

-This Black Beans Recipe tastes like authentic Mexican black beans.
-They’re healthy, vegan, and my kids LOVE them with rice and all the toppings!
-Enjoy them on Taco Night or as a side with my Chicken and Spinach Enchiladas!
+These spicy citrus black beans taste like authentic Mexican black beans.
+They’re healthy, vegan, and my kids LOVE them with rice and all the toppings, making them a frugal family favorite that I serve on repeat!

 - Prep Time: 10 minutes